robinleboe/Cmake-JUCE-Prototype/README.md

-# JUCE CMake Repo Prototype
+# CMake JUCE Prototype
 A prototype to model a way to create an entire repo using JUCE 6 and CMake.

-This is inspired by a desire to keep the environment setting of my projects to minimum, making sure the the environment is identical for every developer/machine.
+This is inspired by a desire to keep the environment setting of my projects to minimum, making sure the environment is identical for every developer/machine.

 The main concept is to set all the different variables (where JUCE is, custom modules, etc) in the top CMakeLists.txt, then add all your projects with very little setup time.